 Through the 1970s, Nevins continued to expand its facility and services, opening a cafeteria, recreation space, and its first group home, and by the end of the decade enrollment passed 200 individuals.
-The mid-80s saw a paradigm shift in mental health care, where the focus became helping people with mental retardation work to their capacity and enjoy the pleasures of being an adult, a philosophy already at the core of Nevins’ services.
+The mid-80s saw a paradigm shift in mental health care, where the focus became helping people with Intellectual Development Disorder work to their capacity and enjoy the pleasures of being an adult, a philosophy already at the core of Nevins’ services.

 Today, our dedicated staff works with individuals to help them find opportunities for personal and professional development, providing one-on-one counseling, career planning, volunteer activities, recreational activities, and social events.
 The organization remains committed to helping developmentally disabled adults experience the dignity and empowerment that comes from earning one’s own wage, making choices, and having an identity as a worker who performs a meaningful job and contributes to one’s family and community.